abdulkadireyigul/fastcore/fastcore/errors/README.md

 - Automatic conversion of exceptions to standard API responses
 - Integration with FastAPI's exception handling
 - Simple setup with minimal boilerplate
-- Works standalone or integrated with other fastcore_v2 modules
+- Works standalone or integrated with other fastcore modules

 ## Usage